SD-WAN Security

 Visibility was a big problem; any gaps in visibility would affect your security.
 In addition, there needed to be more application awareness, which resulted in complex operations, and a DIY approach to application optimization and WAN virtualization resulted in fragmented security.

-SD-WAN solves all the challenges that give you an approach to centrally provision the WAN edges, manage, monitor, and troubleshoot.
-So, SD-WAN is not a single VM; it is an array of technologies grouped that fall under the umbrella of SD-WAN.
+SD-WAN solves all the challenges by giving you an approach to centrally provisioning, managing, monitoring, and troubleshooting the WAN edges.
+So, SD-WAN is not a single VM; it is an array of technologies grouped under the umbrella of SD-WAN.
 As a result, it increases application performance over the WAN while offering security and data integrity.

 IP connectivity must be done securely and on a scale while gaining good telemetry.
 We know the network edges send a wealth of helpful information or telemetry.
 We can predict or know that you need to upgrade specific paths, which helps monitor traffic patterns and make predictions.
 Of course, all this needs to operate over a security infrastructure.